|

 Int 1037-2024

-| * | Sandy Nurse | | | Posting certain information in multiple dwellings containing rent stabilized units. | Introduction | This bill would require the owner of a multiple dwelling containing rent stabilized units to post a sign in the common area of such building’s entrance stating that the building contains rent stabilized units and providing information about how tenants can submit inquiries to New York State Homes and Community Renewal to find out if their units are rent stabilized. | Laid Over by Committee | |
+| * | Sandy Nurse | | | Posting certain information in multiple dwellings containing rent stabilized units. | Introduction | This bill would require the owner of a multiple dwelling containing rent stabilized units to post a sign, stating that the building contains rent stabilized units and providing information about how tenants can submit inquiries to New York State Homes and Community Renewal to find out if their units are rent stabilized.
+The sign would be required to be in English and Spanish, and placed in the common area at such building’s entrance. | Laid Over by Committee | |

 Action details